-Girolami et al. (2013) use series-based approximations to intractable target distributions within the exact-approximation framework, where "Russian Roulette" methods from the physics literature are used to ensure the unbiasedness of truncations of infinite sums.
-These methods do not require exact simulation from $f(\cdot|\theta^)$, as is do the SAV and exchange approaches described in the previous two sections.
+Girolami et al (2013) use series-based approximations intractable target distributions within to the exact-approximation framework, where "Russian Roulette" methods from the physics literature are used to ensure the unbiasedness of truncations of infinite sums.
+These methods do not require exact simulation from $f(\cdot|\theta^)$, as do the SAV and exchange approaches described in the previous two sections.
 However, SAV and exchange are often implemented in practice by generating the auxiliary variables by taking the final point of a long "internal" MCMC run in place of exact simulation (e.g Caimo and Friel (2011)).
-For finite runs of the internal MCMC, this approach will not have exactly the desired invariant distribution, but Everitt (2012) shows that under regularity conditions the bias introduced by this approximation tends to zero as the run length of the internal MCMC increases: the same proof holds for the use of an MCMC chain for the simulation within an ABC-MCMC or SL-MCMC algorithm, as described in sections 1.1.4 and 1.1.5.
-Although the approach of Girolami et al. (2013) is exact, they comment that it is significantly more computationally expensive than this approximate approach.
+For finite runs of the internal MCMC, this approach will not have exactly the desired invariant distribution, but Everitt (2012) shows that under regularity conditions the bias introduced by this approximation tends to zero as the run length of the internal MCMC increases: the same proof holds for the use of an MCMC chain for the simulation within an ABC-MCMC (i.e. MCMC applied to an ABC approximation of the posterior, Marjoram et al (2003)) or SL-MCMC (i.e. MCMC applied to an SL approximation) algorithm, as described in sections 1.1.4 and 1.1.5.
+Although the approach of Girolami et al (2013) is exact, as they note it is significantly more computationally expensive than this approximate approach.
 For this reason, we do not pursue Russian Roulette approaches further in this paper.

-When a rejection sampler is available for simulating from $f(\cdot|\theta^)$, Rao et al. (2013) introduce an alternative exact algorithm that has some favourable properties compared to the exchange algorithm.
+When a rejection sampler is available for simulating from $f(\cdot|\theta^)$, Rao et al (2013) introduce an alternative exact algorithm that has some favourable properties compared to the exchange algorithm.
 Since a rejection sampler is not available in many cases, we do not pursue this approach further.